© Unofficial Royalty 2024

 Full name: Alois Philipp Maria

 Alois is the eldest son of Prince Hans-Adam II.
 At the time of his father’s accession in 1989, he became The Hereditary Prince of Liechtenstein.
-In 1993, Alois married Duchess Sophie in Bavaria and they had four children.
+In 1993, Alois married Duchess Sophie in Bavaria and the couple had four children.
 Alois works for the Prince of Liechtenstein Foundation, which oversees and manages the various assets of the Princely Family.
 In 2004, Prince Hans-Adam II appointed Alois as his “permanent representative for exercising the sovereign powers due to him, in preparation for his succession to the throne.”
 Alois now performs all his father’s duties both within the principality and internationally, however, Hans-Adam remains Head-of-State.

 Unofficial Royalty: Hereditary Prince Alois of Liechtenstein